CyanDevs/aks-benchmark-fio/README.md

 # aks-benchmark-fio
 Analysis of IO performance in AKS using fio benchmark tool

+## Prerequisites

+This repository has been tested on Ubuntu 20.04.
+There shouldn't be much issues with Ubuntu 18.04.
+It has not been tested on Windows.

+1. Install python3.
+2. Install modules necessary for data visualization: `pip3 install seaborn pandas matplotlib`
+3. Install Azure CLI (`az`) following the instructions at [Prerequisites](https://docs.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-cli#prerequisites)
+4. Login using `az login`
+5. Install kubectl locally using the az aks install-cli command: `az aks install-cli`

 ## Running the benchmarks

 1. Clone the repository using git and cd to it.